recipes from carmel

 One of the main skills that I gained while living away from home were cooking skills.
 I had never cooked so much before, and my confidence in the kitchen improved a lot.
 That’s not to say that I didn’t have a few accidents (anyone turn their curry into soup?), but by the end of the semester, my confidence in the kitchen increased immensely.
 It’s empowering to know that you can throw a meal together for yourself and others.

 The foods that I ate also changed while I was in Carmel.
 As a group we were vegan (mostly), vegetarian, gluten-free, and nut-free.
 While you might be wondering if we could eat anything at all, I can assure you that we ate food that was both nourishing and delicious.
 I actually found myself feeling better when I reduced my dairy intake.
 And I also started eating some new foods that I can’t get enough of now.
 Avocados have become the new apple for me (I eat them all the time), I started using Sriracha sauce (something I’m proud of because I’ve always been a wimp when it comes to spice), I’m eating a lot more veggies, and I’ve started eating vegan cheese.
 I have to say, I actually like Daiya vegan cheese.
 I’ll always love real cheese the best, but Daiya vegan cheese is a good alternative.
-I got my friends hooked on chocolate chips too…we ate hand fulls of them almost every night as a dessert.
+I accidentally got my friends hooked on chocolate chips too…we ate hand fulls of them almost every night as a dessert.
 But I kind of blame my dad for this because he’s the one who got me hooked on them, and then my chocolate chip indulgence influenced my friends.
-But at the same time, everyone needs some chocolate chips in their life ;)
+From my perspective though, everyone needs some chocolate chips in their life ;)

 Throughout our time together, we made a lot of recipes from the blog Pick Up Limes by Sadia Badiei.
 It’s a vegan food blog which Katia introduced me to.
 The vegan recipes are both simple and delicious, and I especially love the Pick Up Limes YouTube channel.
-Sadia makes such aesthetic videos, and her presence is so calming.
-When I watch her videos, they instantly make me feel cozier…like I’m holding a warm mug of hot chocolate 😌 She also has a degree in nutrition and sprinkles some valuable nutrition information throughout her videos.
+Sadia makes such aesthetic videos and her presence is so calming.
+When I watch her videos, they instantly make me feel cozier…like I’m holding a warm mug of hot chocolate 😌 She also has a degree in nutrition and sprinkles some valuable health information throughout her videos.
 If you haven’t yet checked out her blog, I highly recommend!
 She’s amazing!

 Here are some of the highlight recipes that we made in Carmel.
 I hope that you get some inspiration from them!